Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 	287C
 	bits 0:10
 		Decoder & osd ?? unknown
 		Moves entire screen horizontally.
-Starts at 0x005 with the screen shifted heavily to the right.
-Incrementing in steps of 0x004 will gradually shift the screen to the left.
+Starts at 0x005 with the woke screen shifted heavily to the woke right.
+Incrementing in steps of 0x004 will gradually shift the woke screen to the woke left.

 	bits 11:31
 		?? unknown